- Fee assured

 - Gynaecological oncology

 After qualified as a doctor (MBBS) in 1998, I was awarded MD in 2001.
-In 2008 I completed specialist training in Obstetrics and Gynaecology gaining several advanced qualifications in laparoscopic surgery, colposcopy, vulval disease and hysteroscopy.
-I continued further to complete higher sub-specialty training in Gynaecological Cancers in 2013.
+In 2008 I completed specialist training in Obstetrics and Gynaecology gaining several advanced qualifications in Laparoscopic Surgery, Colposcopy, Vulval Disorders and Hysteroscopy.
+I continued further higher training in Gynaecological Cancers in 2013.

-I have several research and academic accomplishments.
-In 2010, I received The Keith Free prize for the best research presentation on the patient safety outcomes of the gynaecological cancer surgery at Annual Scientific Meeting of the Australian Society of Gynecologic Oncologists (ASGO), Perth, Australia.
+My research and academic accomplishments complement my clinical training allowing evidence based and personalised approach to care.
+In 2010, The Keith Free prize was awarded to my work on the patient safety outcomes of the gynaecological cancer surgery at Annual Scientific Meeting of the Australian Society of Gynecologic Oncologists (ASGO), Perth, Australia.
 In 2012, I was awarded Masters degree in Clinical Research with distinction.
-I was also awarded the Edgar Gentilli Prize of 2012 by the Royal College of Obstetricians and Gynaecologists (RCOG) for the best research in gynaecological cancer.
+My research in gynaecological cancer subject was also awarded the Edgar Gentilli Prize of 2012 by the Royal College of Obstetricians and Gynaecologists (RCOG).
 I have published several research papers in acclaimed medical journals.

 Areas of interest

-Ovarian Cyst; Fibroids; Persistent Abnormal Bleeding; Vulval Skin Disorders; Cancer Screening and Cancer Risk Reduction; Colposcopy; Gynaecological Cancer; Laparoscopic Surgery; Hysteroscopy
+Persistent Abnormal Bleeding; Ovarian Cyst; Fibroids; Vulval Skin Disorders; Laparoscopic Surgery; Hysteroscopy; Gene mutation; Cancer Screening and Cancer Risk Reduction; Colposcopy; Gynaecological Cancer

 Anaesthetists worked with

-- Dr Judith M Dunnet Not Fee Assured
+- Dr Deborah J Harris Not Fee Assured

 Current NHS consultant posts held